Slideshow image

 One of the Christmas traditions of our family is a communal jigsaw puzzle.

-The pieces are laid out on a table dedicated for that purpose.
-When a person has the interest and time that family member sits somewhere around the table and tries to find where a couple of pieces fit, then he or she moves on to something else.
+The pieces are laid out on a table dedicated to that purpose.
+When a person has the interest and time, that family member sits somewhere around the table and tries to find where a few pieces fit, then they move on to something else.

 How the Bible is like a jigsaw puzzle

-In some ways this is a picture of how some of us read the Bible – that is, if and when we read it.
+In some ways, this is a picture of how some of us read the Bible— if and when we read it.

 We often refer to this reading as a “devotion.”
-Now I believe strongly we should read the Bible, and learn about Christ, with devotion – but I don’t think that is what is usually meant by a "devotional."
+Now, I firmly believe we should read the Bible and learn about Christ with devotion, but I don’t think that is what is usually meant by a “devotional.”

 Here’s what probably happens for many of us.

-We open the Bible at a designated verse or small section.
+We open the Bible at random, or perhaps to a designated verse or small section.
 The portion we read is often unrelated to what we read yesterday or will read tomorrow.
 How is the verse or section selected?

-Sometimes it is a booklet we are following with a verse for the day; sometimes it may be motivated by a problem we are experiencing and a verse has been suggested; sometimes it may be the result of a systematic reading over weeks of a particular book of the Bible.
+Sometimes, we follow a booklet with a verse for the day; sometimes, we are motivated by a problem we are experiencing, or someone suggested a verse; sometimes, it might result from a systematic reading over weeks of a particular book of the Bible.
 All of these approaches can be good.

-I’m suggesting they’re not enough.
-As pointed out in the last blog, most of us don’t know the whole ‘Story’.
-So how do we know where an individual verse fits and what it means?
+I am suggesting a better way.
+As pointed out in the previous blog, most of us do not know the whole ‘Story.’
+So, how do we know where an individual verse fits and what it means?

-Reading a verse or small section of the Bible (in isolation) is like picking up one piece of a 1,000 piece jigsaw puzzle scattered on the table.
+Reading a verse or small section of the Bible (in isolation and probably at random) is like picking up one piece of a 1,000-piece jigsaw puzzle scattered on the table.

 Five steps for solving a puzzle